lbuk/elevate/README.md

 ```
 # elevations
 # elevations visualises the possible elevations based on the minimum and maximum permitted storey.
 It also prints the number of combinations in the console.
-The buildings are shown along the x-axis and the storey along the y-axis.
+The buildings are shown along the x-axis and the storeys along the y-axis.
 # Specify the number of buildings and the minimum and maximum permitted storey.
 elevations(n_buildings = 7, min_storey = 4, max_storey = 5)
 ```